argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 1.0.0 -  Brief tensor / SDL demo - red / mod
+Tensor pattern generation - Version 2.0.0 -  Red text scroller with SDL preview.

-These patterns output as UDP to the tensor wall.
+This pattern outputs as UDP to the tensor wall.
 There is a preview window using SDL.

+Type to fill the text buffer.
+Backspace to delete the last character.
+ESC to erase all characters. <ctrl> c to end the program.
+Text buffer is 1024 characters long.

 Build instructions: